 Planners?
-In 2020, Suger, but what about digital calendars?
-I admit it, I’m a paper and pen kinda girl.
+Handwriting?
+But what about digital calendars?
+I admit it; I’m a paper-and-pen kind of girl.
 Especially when it comes to planning and scheduling my LIFE.
-I’ve tried, and often failed with digital planners and calendars (RIP Google Calendar) and keep coming back to a good old fashion, usually hefty, planner.
-I’m starting to book into 2020 now, so it’s time for me to make a choice and buy one.
+I’ve often failed with digital planners and calendars (RIP Google Calendar) and keep returning to a good old fashion, usually hefty, planner.
+However, I’m starting to book into the new year now, so it’s time for me to choose and buy one.
 Wanting to try something a little different, I turned to Instagram for some suggestions.

 And boy-oh-boy, you guys delivered!

-By last night I had over 30 replies with either suggestion for places to get 2020 planners, or requests to share the details when I got them.
+By last night I had over 30 replies with either suggestion for places to get diaries and planners or requests to share the details when I got the one I am using.
 Here we are.
-The more I checked out the links and businesses, the more I decided that it was going to have to be a post.
-Have a blog, will use it, right?
-What I’ve done is visit each of the selections and narrowed it down to nine (weird choice, but okay) planners and diaries that I loved the look of or idea behind.
+The more I checked out the links and businesses, the more I decided it would have to be a post.
+Have a blog and will use it, right?
+So I’ve visited each seller and narrowed it down to a decent selection of planners and diaries that I loved the look of or idea behind.
 Let’s get started, shall we?

 Planners and Diaries you Recommended